NRauh/What-The-Hell-Should-I-Draw/README.md

 	- Any helpful fixes to the Javascript/backend files
 * Remove punctuation at end of things people add if it exists
 * Remove unnecessary things from /getword json
 * "/" May eventually give some information about how to use the api
+* Implement a way to protect API requests

 ## License